Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Methods

 \paragraph{Dataset}

 We use two different datasets of topology designs at train and test time, respectively.
 The training dataset was generated based on a modified approach of \cite{sosnovik2019neural} and \cite{maze2023diffusion}, resulting in 48,872 designs.
 The boundary conditions were generated as randomly drawn point loads and point supports, using Poisson's distribution specified in the same way as in \cite{sosnovik2019neural}.
-Additionally, in our dataset, we randomly applied a square mask to restrict part of the design domain from applying material (e.g. for an L-shaped beam the mask would be applied in the corner).
+Additionally, in our dataset, we randomly applied a square mask to restrict part of the design domain from applying material (e.g., for an L-shaped beam, the mask would be applied in the corner).
 The mask was applied with 25\% probability, and the position of the mask was randomly assigned along one of the edges of the design domain.
 Volume fractions were drawn using a uniform distribution with a range of [0.12, 0.5].
 This dataset was split into two subsets: for training and validation, using a standard 80:20 split.

 The testing dataset was used only for monitoring the testing loss, which aims to verify the generalization capability of the model.
 This dataset was generated using the problems defined in \cite{hoyer2019neural}.
 The boundary conditions were generated using one of 28 classes of parameterized problems, with the parameters drawn at random from a uniform distribution, which resulted in over 4000 instances of testing problems.
-Unlike the training problem set, the testing problem classes include distributed loads and supports, therefore they are expected to provide a good insight into the generalization of the model and can be considered out-of-distribution.
+Unlike the training problem set, the testing problem classes include distributed loads and supports; therefore, they are expected to provide a good insight into the generalization of the model and can be considered out-of-distribution.

-The designs in both datasets were obtained using a gradient-based MMA optimizer with the default hyperparameter settings.
+The designs in both datasets were obtained using a gradient-based MMA (Method of Moving Asymptotes) \cite{svanberg1987method} optimizer with the default hyperparameter settings.
 The final designs were represented as grayscale images of fixed resolution (64x64) with pixel values representing the volume fraction of the material.
 For each problem, the optimization with MMA \cite{svanberg1987method} was run for 200 iterations.
-The simulations were set up following the approach of the 88-line code \cite{88line}, with $E_0 = 1.0$, $E_{min} = 1e-9$, $\nu = 0.3$ and a standard cone filter with a radius of 2 pixels for regularizing the density field.
+The simulations were set up following the approach of the 88-line code \cite{88line}, with $E_0 = 1.0$, $E_{min} = 1e-9$, $\nu = 0.3$ and a standard cone filter with a radius of 2 pixels to regularize the density field.